csc301-2023-fall/project-24-ontario-parks-T/readme.md

  ## Deployment and Github Workflow

+ * For every new feature added to the product, a new branch should be opened up.
+The great changes should be made in the new feature branch.
+Later, when the feature is complete, the one who made the feature should make a pull request to merge the new branch to the main branch.
+In this way, we prevented the possibility in which a big, careless change break the whole repository.

- * First of all, whenever a member makes a pull request, the request will be reviewed by a project manager.
+ * Whenever a member makes a pull request, the request will be reviewed by a project manager.
 Other members can review and leave comments on the request as well, but only project managers are supposed to merge a pull request.
 Also, members can leave issues in the issue section, for other members to answer or fix.
 We will discuss the choice of deployment tools later on, as for D1, we cannot say we will be using any deployment tools for certain.

  * The reason we choose such a workflow is that we want our team to be well managed; it would be a mess if everyone could merge pull requests, for example, if someone merged a pull request, while other team members do not know this happened, there will be conflicts for sure.
 We want to avoid any additional work that is not necessary, and that's why we decided that only project managers can merge pull requests.